Real Estate

 FAQ: Should I Test My Well Water for Lead?

-If your water is drawn from a private water well in British Columbia, getting two water test kits for lead is advisable.
-The first water test lead kit sample should typically be drawn from the kitchen tap.
+If you draw your water from a private water well in British Columbia, getting two water test kits for lead is advisable.
+Typically, you should draw the first water test lead kit sample from the kitchen tap.
 If you choose to do a second sample, take a raw water sample from the water well before the water enters the home or building.
-Hopefully, this will help determine if there is lead in the well water, if it’s actually present in the groundwater, or if the plumbing pipe or fittings is responsible for the lead contamination.
+Hopefully, this will help determine if there is lead in the well water, if it’s actually present in the groundwater, or if the plumbing pipe or fittings are responsible for the lead contamination.

 FAQ: Should I Test My City Water for Lead?